-This policy shall apply to all members of the school community while on school property, at any schoolsponsored activity, on school-provided equipment or transportation, or at any official school bus stop.
-For purposes of this policy, the school community includes: school officials, employees, volunteers, and contractors; students; students' parents, guardians, and other family members; and other individuals visiting school property or attending a school-sponsored activity.
-If the act takes place off school property or outside of a school-sponsored activity, this policy is in effect if the conduct is directed specifically at a student or students and has the effect of creating a hostile educational environment or otherwise creating a substantial disruption to the educational environment or learning process.
+This policy shall be disseminated annually to all school staff, students, and parent(s)/guardian(s).
+This policy shall cover employees, employees' behaviors, students, and students' behaviors while on school property, at any school-sponsored activity, on school-provided equipment or transportation, or at any official school bus stop.
+If the act takes place off of school property or outside of a school-sponsored activity, this policy is in effect if the conduct is directed specifically at a student and has the effect of creating a hostile educational environment or otherwise creating a substantial disruption to the education environment or learning process.